Your Role in Creating Alzheimer's and Dementia Care Plan for Your Loved One in Fargo, ND

 The Secondary Stage of Alzheimer's Disease

 The secondary stage of Alzheimer's and dementia is the one that lasts the longest, it can drag on for years.
-At this stage, your loved one's dementia care plan must include at least one family member who has developed the skills and has the time and patience needed to care for your loved one.
+At this stage, your loved one's plan must include at least one family member who has developed the skills and has the time and patience needed to care for your loved one.
 It is also during this stage of the disease that you are going to see the largest number of changes in their behavior.
 Among the many changes that are likely to occur are:

 - Vast changes in their moods ranging from extreme anger to frustration and deep depression.
 Some will become paranoid as the disease progresses.